arangodb/docs-hugo/site/content/3.13/about-arangodb/_index.md

 search engine, JSON support, and a variety of data access patterns via a single, composable query language.

-ArangoDB is available in an open-source and a commercial [edition](features/_index.md).
+ArangoDB is available in a community and a commercial [edition](features/_index.md).
 You can use it for on-premises deployments, as well as a fully managed cloud service, the [ArangoGraph Insights Platform](../arangograph/_index.md).